Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 MSR and MSR Sweetwater utilize ceramic or latticework style filters, which I call "hard" filters.
 The other style are the paper filters, which I define as "soft" filters.

 The "hard" filters clog instantly trying to filter "cow-lake" water, and clog rapidly filtering the hard waters of the Sierra Nevada.
-The "soft" filters, such as the Pur Hiker, have little problem with the cow and hard waters you will encounter in the Sierra.
+The "soft" filters, such as the Pur Hiker, have little problem with the cow and hard waters we encounter in the Sierra.

 I've used the MSR and Sweetwater filters in clear and crappy water, resulting in the Pur Hiker being my device of choice for High Sierra use.
 I have not noticed any real difference in water quality or taste between the various filters, nor have I had any stomach issues with any of these filters.